OpenPrinting/ps-printer-app/README.md

 ps-printer-app FILE
 ```

+or print with CUPS, CUPS (and also cups-browsed) discover and treat
+the printers set up with this Printer Application as driverless IPP
+printers (IPP Everywhere and AirPrint).

-You can also add PPD files without rebuilding the Snap.
-Do
+You can also add PPD files without rebuilding the Snap, either by
+using the "Add PPD files" button in the web interface or by manually
+copying PPD files:

 ```
 sudo cp PPDFILE /var/snap/ps-printer-app/common/ppd/
 ```

+After manually copying (or removing) PPD files you need to restart the
+server or in the web interface, on the "Add PPD files" page click the
+"Refresh" button at the bottom.
+This adds the changes to the internal
+driver list.

+On the "Add Printer" page in the drop-down to select the driver,
+user-added PPD files are marked "USER-ADDED".
+When setting up a
+printer with automatic driver selection, user-added PPD files are
+preferred.

-`PPDFILE` cannot only be a single PPD file but any number of single
+`PPDFILE` in the command line above cannot only be a single PPD file
-PPD files, `.tar.gz` files containing PPDs (in arbitrary directory
+but any number of single PPD files, `.tar.gz` files containing PPDs
-structure) and PPD-gemerating executables which are usually put into
+(in arbitrary directory structure) and PPD-gemerating executables
-`/usr/lib/cups/driver`.
-You can also create arbitrary sub-directory
+which are usually put into `/usr/lib/cups/driver`.
+You can also create
+arbitrary sub-directory structures in
-structures in `/var/snap/ps-printer-app/current/` containing the
+`/var/snap/ps-printer-app/current/ppd/` containing the mentioned types
-mentioned types of files.
-Only make sure to not put any executables
+of files.
+Only make sure to not put any executables there which do
-there which do something else than listing and generating PPD files.
+anything else than listing and generating PPD files.

-If you have a `ps-printer-app` server running you have to restart it
-to get your added PPD files visible in the list when adding a printer.
+Note that with the web interface you can only manage individual PPDs
+(uncompressed or compressed with `gzip`) in the
+`/var/snap/ps-printer-app/current/ppd/` itself.
+Archives, executables,
+or sub-directories are not shown and appropriate uploads not
+accepted.
+This especially prevents adding executables without root
+rights.

+Any added PPD file must be for PostScript printers, as non-PostScript
+PPD files are for CUPS drivers and so they would need additional files
+in order to work and such files are not supported by this Printer
+Application.
+The "Add PPD files" page shows warnings if such files get
+uploaded.

 See